MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/new-capabilities.md

 We're excited to announce a range of new enhancements in Microsoft Fabric event streams that are tailored to improve your development experience in building streaming applications.
 With [Real-Time hub](../../real-time-hub/real-time-hub-overview.md) seamlessly integrated into Fabric event streams, you gain greater flexibility and control over your data in motion.
 Here's a brief overview of the latest features:

-- **Edit Mode and Live View**.
+- [Edit Mode and Live View](edit-publish.md#edit-mode-and-live-view).
 Explore two distinct modes for visualizing and designing stream processing.

 - [Default and derived streams](create-default-derived-streams.md).
 Create a continuous flow of streams with the format you design, with an event processor that can be consumed later in Real-Time hub.